danluu/post-mortems/README.md

 [AT&T](https://users.csc.calpoly.edu/~jdalbey/SWE/Papers/att_collapse.html).
 A bad line of C code introduced a race hazard which in due course collapsed the phone network.
 After a planned outage, the quickfire resumption messages triggered the race,  causing more reboots which retriggered the problem.
 "The problem repeated iteratively throughout the 114 switches in the network, blocking over 50 million calls in the nine hours it took to stabilize the system."
 From 1990.

+[Atlassian](https://www.atlassian.com/engineering/post-incident-review-april-2022-outage).
+On Tuesday, April 5th, 2022, starting at 7:38 UTC, 775 Atlassian customers lost access to their Atlassian products.
+The outage spanned up to 14 days for a subset of these customers, with the first set of customers being restored on April 8th and all customer sites progressively restored by April 18th.

 [Basecamp](https://signalvnoise.com/posts/3729-basecamp-network-attack-postmortem), [see also](https://signalvnoise.com/posts/3728-basecamp-was-under-network-attack-this-morning).
 Basecamp's network was under a DDoS attack during a 100-minute window on March 24, 2014.

 [Basecamp](https://m.signalvnoise.com/postmortem-on-the-read-only-outage-of-basecamp-on-november-9th-2018/), [see also](https://m.signalvnoise.com/update-on-basecamp-3-being-stuck-in-read-only-as-of-nov-8-922am-cst/).
 In November 2018 a database hit the integer limit, leaving the service in read-only mode.